 - Apple iPads - Apple App Store

-- Android devices (coming soon) - Google Play or Amazon App Store
+- Android devices (under development) - Google Play or Amazon App Store

-- Windows devices (coming soon) - Windows App Store
+- Windows devices (under development) - Windows App Store